Keyboard shortcuts

 Project Comparison

-This table compares skrills against alternative approaches for managing and deploying skills across Claude Code and Codex CLI.
+This table compares skrills against alternative approaches for managing and deploying skills across Claude Code, Codex CLI, GitHub Copilot CLI, and Cursor.

 Project TypeKey ComponentsTransport/RuntimeAutomation InterfaceKey StrengthsDistinguishing Gaps (vs. skrills)